marktodman/race-pace/README.md

 ![Text input error message.](assets/images/readme-images/incorrect-pace-alpha-input.png)

-Once the user has input either their target finish time or target pace, the app calculates either the race pace required to achieve the target finish time, or the finish time based on the target pace.
+Once the user has input either their target finish time or target pace, the app calculates either the race pace required to achieve the target finish time or the finish time based on the target pace.

 The display presents the output of the race finish time, race pace and split times for certain distances markers in the race.
 Outputs are printed in green text on a white background.